 Information about theses is available on the main Library website.

 All University PhD and MPhil theses are available in the Library in hard copy (find them using YorSearch).
-For Masters theses, only certain Departments make these available via the Library or YODL.
+For Masters theses, only certain Departments make these available via our Digital Collections, which you can find linked to in the top pane in YorSearch.

 All York research students registered in or after October 2009 are required to upload their thesis into the White Rose Research Online, a shared online respository for academic publications from the Universities of York, Sheffield and Leeds.
 You can also access theses from outside the University: